NgunyiGachie/code_challenge_week1/README.md

 This program calculates an individual's monthly net salary.

 ## Running
-These programs can be ran on the built JavaScript console on Google Chrome, node,Js or code editors such as Visual Studio Code with integrated terminals.
+These programs can only ran on the built JavaScript console on Google Chrome.
+Please do not use VS Code terminal or node JS because the programs work with the prompt message.

 ## Contributions
 Contributions towards these challenges are welcome.
 Use the following steps;